teejlab/API-Risk-Assessment-Framework/README.md

     └── README.md               # README

 ## Usage
-1. Clone the repository to your machine
+1. Clone the repository to your machine.
 2. Set up the environment using the instructions below.
-3. The python scripts can be found in the `src` folder
+3. Template to include new API endpoint can be found in the `data/processed` folder.
-4. The raw and processed data can be found in the `data` folder
-5. To use the models directly, please refer to the `models` folder.
+4. To use the models directly, please refer to Makefile instructions below.

 ## Environment set up
 You can install all the dependencies you need using conda: